Attorney at Law – Of Counsel

 Family and Giving Back

 I’ve also enjoyed engaging with my colleagues, as a way to both enhance my skills and give back.
 I have long been an active member of the King County Bar Association (KCBA).
 I am a member of both the Business Law and Solo and Small Practice Sections.
 I am a past Chair of the KCBA Solo and Small Practice Section.
-In addition, I have advised clients on a wide range of legal issues as a volunteer attorney at the KCBA Neighborhood Legal Clinics, and served as the 2012-13 Chair of the Communications Subcommittee for the KCBA Pro Bono Services Committee.
-I am a member of the Washington State Bar Association’s (WSBA) Solo and Small Practice Section, Business Law Section, and also the Real Property, Probate and Trust Section (previously serving as that section’s Web Editor, an Ex Officio position on the section’s Executive Committee).
+In addition, I have advised clients on a wide range of legal issues as a volunteer attorney at the KCBA Neighborhood Legal Clinics, and am a past Chair of the Communications Subcommittee for the KCBA Pro Bono Services Committee.
+I am also a member of the Washington State Bar Association’s (WSBA) Solo and Small Practice Section, Business Law Section, and Real Property, Probate and Trust Section (previously serving as that section’s Web Editor, an Ex Officio position on the section’s Executive Committee).
 I volunteer with the Washington State First Responder Will Clinic, providing pro bono estate planning documents for police officers and firefighters; first responders who, unfortunately, all too often put their lives on the line in the name of our safety.
-I am a current board member of the Mother Attorneys Mentoring Association of Seattle (“MAMA Seattle”), an organization designed to empower attorney mothers and encourage professional success while celebrating our roles as attorneys and mothers.
-Outside the legal field, I have served as a volunteer group leader for the Program for Early Parent Support (PEPS) and on the Board of Directors for my son’s cooperative preschool, and as a classroom volunteer at my son’s elementary school.
+I am also a current board member of the Mother Attorneys Mentoring Association of Seattle (“MAMA Seattle”), an organization designed to empower attorney mothers and encourage professional success while celebrating our roles as attorneys and mothers.
+Outside the legal field, I have served as a volunteer group leader for the Program for Early Parent Support (PEPS), on the Board of Directors for my son’s cooperative preschool, and as a classroom volunteer at my son’s elementary school.